 Looking for somewhere nice to eat out.
 Take a look at some of the food reviews by Miss JC and myself, here.

-We ate in many more places than this but these are the ones we liked best.
-We will do more in the summer.
+Nice restaurants in St.Helens.
+We ate in many more, but these are the reviews.
+We will do more one day.

 Although St.Helens is well situated, in terms of access for road and rail, with easy access to motorways and two rail lines, there is little incentive for large high tech business to move to St.Helens, which is a great pity as the great transport infrastructure and the large number of parks and open spaces, in and around St.Helens, would make St.Helens an ideal place

 for IT and other high tech businesses to site their business.
-The site of the old triplex factory for example, would have been ideal for the likes of Google, having both Taylor Park and Eccleston Mere right next door, as well as a good supply of houses nearby.
+The old triplex factory site, for example, would have been ideal for the likes of Google, having both Taylor Park and Eccleston Mere right next door, as well as a good supply of houses nearby.

 There are many places in and around the St.Helens area suitable for high tech business to locate and there are many people in St.Helens with the qualifications needed by these business.
 St.Helens, being so close to two major cities is also close enough to travel into for any external workforce needed.